your backyard’s ‘other’ mammalian residents, with dr. roland kays

 “The Return of Predators to Urban America.”

-The speaker is Kays, a North Carolina State University zoologist and expert in using new technologies to study free-ranging animals, including the ones that may very well live in your neighborhood and garden.
+The speaker was Kays, a North Carolina State University zoologist and expert in using new technologies to study free-ranging animals, including the ones that may very well live in your neighborhood and garden.
 He leads the project called eMammal—a citizen-science animal-counting collaboration with the Smithsonian—and directs the Biodiversity Lab in the Nature Research Center of North Carolina Museum of Natural Sciences.
-I invited him to my public-program to talk about all that, and more—including how some animal species use humans as a shield against predation, and how to learn the number of mammal species in your neck of the woods—or suburbia.
+I invited him to my public-radio program to talk about all that, and more—including how some animal species use humans as a shield against predation, and how to learn the number of mammal species in your neck of the woods—or suburbia.

-Read along, or listen in using the player below or at this link—or both.
-It’s the July 6, 2015 show.
 And enter at the bottom of the page to win a copy of Roland’s mammal field guide and app, from which I learned that 52 of America’s 462 mammal species share my Zip code–or 463, if you count me and my fellow humans.)

-my q&a with dr. roland kays
+my q&a on mammals with dr. roland kays

 Q. You have done field work in other areas of the world (and you ride a unicycle, to name a totally unrelated thing about you that made me smile).
 How did mammals closer to home get to be the focus–how is it that rather than kinkajous and ocelots, you’ve had your eye on raccoons and coyotes and such, around Raleigh-Durham, and now look to other such domestic settings for research?